 Directors of Community Centres for Minors (accueils collectifs de mineurs) and their teams implement educational projects (projets éducatifs) by means of pedagogic projects (projets pédagogiques).These documents are specific to the characteristics of each centre and are the result of a team effort.
 Pedagogic projects (projets pédagogiques) are not programmes of activities; they describe the educational goals of the proposed activities.
 However, they do specify the type of activities proposed, according to the type of facilities provided and, when physical or sports activities are involved, the conditions under which they are to take place.

-Directors of Centres for Minors (accueils de mineurs) develop their pedagogic projects (projets pédagogiques), in consultation with their management teams (facilitators).
+According to the article R227-25 of the Family and social action cide, directors of Centres for Minors (accueils de mineurs) develop their pedagogic projects (projets pédagogiques), in consultation with their management teams (facilitators).
 Minors who attend these centres may be involved in the development of these projects in ways that are appropriate to their ages.

-A pedagogic project (projet pédagogique)contains a number of different elements:
+A pedagogic project (projet pédagogique) contains a number of different elements:

 _ Initial diagnosis: children using the centre, environment, resources, etc.